“These are America’s best and they deserve ours, but America’s veterans are not always getting it.”

 TBI and other disabilities are also major contributing factors to veteran homelessness.
 After 9/11 our leaders failed to anticipate this problem and prepare for it.
 By 2009 there were about 500,000 homeless veterans.
 But the VA that year was only serving 92,000 of those.
 In response to these alarming numbers, President Obama set an ambitious goal of ending veteran homelessness by 2015.

 While his administration made great strides, reducing veteran homelessness 50% by 2016, the goal remains unmet.
-And for the first time in 7 years, the number of homeless veterans increased in 2017.

 Many cities and counties have made commitments to end veteran homelessness – Montgomery County is among them.
 We need more municipalities to step up and more resources from the federal government to support them.
 The only acceptable number of homeless veterans is zero.